 Tip # 4 – Invest in a slow cooker

 Dinner is always the most difficult meal to dedicate time.
 Use a slow cooker, this way you can make healthy cuts of lean protein like chicken breast and allow it to cook in its own juices all day with a variety of condiments, vegetables, or starches to pair.

 As soon as you get home your house will smell like a gourmet restaurant and your whole family will be thankful for a home cooked meal, even though with your busy schedules.

 Tip #5 – Fight the urge for indulgence or a “quick fix”

-2015 is going to be a great year but busy nonetheless.
+Many days throughout the year you will be extremely busy with activities.
 Don’t get caught short by not eating enough healthy foods to fuel your body for your busy schedule.

 What tip(s) do you have for preparing healthy meals with busy and hectic schedules?